syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

     e.PdfDocumentTemplate.Bottom = footer;
 }
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/PDF/HeaderFooter.png)

-## Save a file
+## Save a File

-The below code snippet explains how to save the converted PDF document in our local device.
+The following code snippet explains how to save the converted PDF document in our local device.

+{% tabs %}
 {% highlight c# %}
 // Need to define the Interfaces in-order to use it in platform wise using Dependency Service public interface ISave